- Marshmallow custom ROM — Link | File: MakoM_bin.zip (245.0 MB)

 fastboot flash boot boot.img fastboot reboot bootloader fastboot flash radio modem.img fastboot reboot bootloader fastboot flash system system.img fastboot reboot

-Wait until your Nexus 4 boots up and when you see the boot logo, that means the firmware has successfully been installed onto your device.
+Wait until your Nexus 4 boots up and when you see the boot logo, that means the firmware has successfully been installed on your device.
 Now if you come across any force close on apps, then you should perform a factory reset from TWRP and that will solve your problem.

 Now Google apps have not been installed yet on your device.
 Gapps needs to be installed through the custom recovery.
-Make sure you have installed TWRP onto your device.
+Make sure you have installed TWRP on your device.
 To know more about how to setup TWRP on Nexus 4, get to this link and install the latest available TWRP from here.

 Now once you have setup TWRP on Nexus 4, download the Gapps from the download section and flash through the custom recovery.
 The listed Gapps support the latest Android 6.0 Marshmallow.
 Before you install the Gapps perform a full backup of the ROM you just installed.
 The steps are provided in the following tutorial.